 3. Not Giving Up

 Perseverance means pushing forward even when you’re frustrated, discouraged, or let down.
 It’s about knowing – not just hoping – that it will all pay off in time, with steady effort, and by simply showing up.
-That is where success is born.
+That is how success is born.

 4. Using a Daily Planner